Advisory — OpenAI Enterprise Licensing

 Microsoft Partnership Dynamics

-The deepening OpenAI–Microsoft relationship creates dual-vendor complexity.
+The deepening OpenAI/Microsoft relationship creates dual-vendor complexity.
 Azure OpenAI already operates under a different contractual framework with its own pricing, SLAs, and data governance terms.
-As this partnership evolves, enterprises may face conflicting obligations, pricing arbitrage pressures, and forced migration paths between direct OpenAI and Azure-intermediated access — each with different commercial terms.
+As this partnership evolves, enterprises may face conflicting obligations, pricing arbitrage pressures, and forced migration paths between direct OpenAI and Azure-intermediated access.

-The following comparison maps the specific contract areas where tightening is most likely, comparing today's customer-friendly terms against the restrictive conditions we expect to see within the next 12–24 months.
-This is not hypothetical — it follows the established pattern of every major enterprise software vendor that has transitioned from growth-stage to monetisation-stage commercial practices.
+The following comparison maps the specific contract areas where tightening is most likely, comparing today's customer-friendly terms against the restrictive conditions we expect to see within the next 12 to 24 months.

 Contract AreaToday's Terms (Customer-Friendly)Expected Direction (Vendor-Favourable)Risk